-Number of credits allocated (ECTS): 6 ECTS Name(s) of course instructor(s): Flora Kokkinaki
+Name(s) of course instructor(s): Flora Kokkinaki, to be annouced

 Course content: The course brings students to recognize the close relationship between advertising strategy and marketing strategy and to understand the factors and processes that determine the effectiveness of an advertising campaign.
 The course focuses on classical and contemporary approaches in the study of advertising (hierarchical models of advertising, advertising in high- and low-involvement conditions, objectives-strategy and planning models) and examines both the strategic (integrated marketing communication strategy, message strategy, budget allocation, effectiveness assessment) as well as the creative aspects of advertising (creative planning and development, creative techniques, message appeals.
 Online and social media advertising are also covered in depth.
 The course further gives emphasis to advertising management.